 Done right, that’s a multifaceted approach.
 IT may spring into action to contain the breach; possibly by shutting off access to networks and/or patching the affected systems.
 Basically, they’ll do anything to block hackers from having further access to sensitive data.
 But it’s not just a problem for IT to deal with; effective response planning must be comprehensive and coordinated.
 Management also plays a critical role in the moment-to-moment unfolding of a cyberattack and its aftermath.
 This is because details are uncovered and communicated effectively to key stakeholders.

 Getting caught flat-footed is all too common following a cyberattack.
 That makes for bad PR and misses an opportunity to contain the damage before it becomes more severe.
 Yet the Ponemon Institute found that only half of the companies surveyed felt that current employee training adequately reduces noncompliant security behaviors.

 Susan McReynolds, vertical strategy manager for CenturyLink, underscores the importance of pervasive cybersecurity education in the healthcare industry.
 “With more potentially vulnerable endpoints and an expanding attack surface, security should be wired into any healthcare organization’s DNA, rather than being siloed to a specific group or department,” she advises.
 Cybersecurity is every employee’s responsibility, and this is true for more than just the healthcare sector.

-To avoid being surprised and unready, all of your employees should be educated about your company’s cybersecurity risk, how a cyberattack could affect your business, what processes are in place to prevent an attack, and how to handle one if it occurs.
+To be ready, educate all of your employees.
+Educate them on your company’s cybersecurity risk, how a cyberattack could affect your business, attack prevention, and how to handle one if it occurs.
 To do that, take stock of how prepared your company is now.
 Run internal phishing tests and work to root out existing vulnerabilities.

 Make sure your budget invests in your efforts.